International Management MSc

 You will be able to take advantage of this excellent departmental network to enrol in a supplementary course of studies abroad.
 In selected cases there is also an opportunity to earn a second qualification/double degree during your period of study abroad.

-The Department's internship coordinator will also be pleased to help you in your search for an internship in Germany or abroad.
+The Department's internship coordinator will be pleased to help you in your search for an internship in Germany or abroad.
 The internship semester – just like the semester abroad – is a special opportunity to acquire additional ECTS points if necessary, e.g. if your Bachelor’s degree is "only" worth 180 credit points.

 Instruction and instructors

 Along with its basic organisational conditions, the quality of the study programme crucially depends on the didactic skills of the lecturers and professors.
 Our team includes experienced professors, teachers for specific tasks and guest lecturers.
 Our strength lies in our ability to teach you the skills you will need to work in the professional world.
-In addition, project work and the Master's thesis give students an opportunity to learn the technique of academic work and research; skills which are particularly useful if they want to tap into a new field of knowledge or if they are considering enrolling in a doctoral programme at a later date.
+In addition, project work and the Master's thesis give you an opportunity to learn the technique of academic work and research; skills which are particularly useful if you want to tap into a new field of knowledge or if you are considering enrolling in a doctoral programme at a later date.